malcom2073/emstudio/README.md

 ### Overview:

 EMStudio is an open source tuning application for engines.
-It currently supports RusEFI, however it may be compatible with other ms.ini style systems.
+It currently supports rusEFI, however it may be compatible with other ms.ini style systems.

 ### Binaries: